wisecash/wisecash-support/_posts/2000-01-01-modelizing-a-recurring-transaction.md

 ---
-title: Setting-up a Recurring Transaction
+title: Setting up a Recurring Transaction
 section: Working with Transactions
 index: 0
 ---

 WiseCash helps you modelize repeat transactions (salaries, subscriptions, etc.) without having to labor over a spreadsheet.
-Here is how to create one of those repeat transactions:
+Here is how to create a repeat transaction in your forecast:

 ## Go to the Account Overview page